Brace yourself for a movie that bites! (You can watch the first two scenes further down and you’ll know what I mean.)

 So once I turned around the corner …I RANASFASTASICOULD!

-So, yeah, I hung around some weird and dangerous places in order to feel what these characters that populate the universe of “DRUG HOTEL” feel and experience and also to find locations for the shoot of “DRUG HOTEL”.
+So, yeah, I hung around some weird and dangerous places in order to feel what the characters of “DRUG HOTEL” feel and experience.

 But you know what’s weird?